Chart Color Schemes

 Recent residential development output has been above average within Newtown when compared nationally

-AreaSearch analysis of ABS building approval numbers shows Newtown had approximately 28 dwelling approvals annually.
-Between FY-21 and FY-25, around 141 homes were approved, with a further 217 approved in FY-26.
-On average, about 5 people moved to the area per dwelling built over these five years.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Newtown has experienced approximately 28 dwelling approvals annually.
+Over the past five financial years, from FY21 to FY25, around 141 homes were approved, with a further 217 approved so far in FY26.
+Each year, an average of five people have moved to the area for each dwelling built during these five years.

-This high demand outpaces new supply, leading to price growth and increased buyer competition.
-New properties are constructed at an average value of $290,000, reflecting more affordable housing options.
-In FY-26, there have been $23.8 million in commercial approvals, indicating steady commercial investment activity.
-Compared to the Rest of Qld, Newtown has significantly lower building activity, 51.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established properties, which is also below national averages, suggesting possible planning constraints.
-Current development consists of 24.0% detached houses and 76.0% townhouses or apartments, a shift from the current housing mix of 71.0% houses.
-This change reflects reduced availability of development sites and shifting lifestyle demands and affordability requirements.
+This significant demand exceeding supply typically leads to price growth and increased buyer competition.
+The average construction cost value of new properties is $290,000, reflecting more affordable housing options compared to regional norms.
+In FY26, there have been $23.8 million in commercial approvals, indicating steady commercial investment activity.
+Compared to the Rest of Qld, Newtown has markedly lower building activity, at 51.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established properties, which is also below national averages, reflecting the area's maturity and possible planning constraints.
+New development consists of 24.0% detached houses and 76.0% townhouses or apartments, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
+This represents a considerable shift from the current housing mix, which is 71.0% houses, due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.

-With around 358 people per dwelling approval, Newtown indicates a developed market.
-Population projections showing stability or decline suggest reduced housing demand pressures, benefiting potential buyers in the area.
+With around 358 people per dwelling approval, Newtown shows a developed market.
+Population projections indicating stability or decline suggest reduced housing demand pressures in the future, benefiting potential buyers.

 Frequently Asked Questions - Development